ivanw314/sge-utils/SimpleSGEViz/README.md

 ## Input Files

-The pipeline detects genes automatically by scanning for `*allscores.tsv` files and extracting the gene name from each filename.
-Two naming conventions are supported:
+The pipeline detects genes automatically by scanning for `*allscores*.tsv` files and extracting the gene name from each filename.
+Three naming conventions are supported:

 - **Run-together:** `20260129_RAD51Dallscores.tsv` → `RAD51D`
 - **Dot-separated:** `CTCF.allscores.tsv` → `CTCF`
+- **Versioned:** `BARD1.allscores.v1.2.1.tsv` → `BARD1`

 Multiple genes can be processed in a single run by placing all their files in the same input directory.